BSc (Hons) Sport and Exercise Science with Foundation Year

 Why choose this course?

-- Harness our specialist facilities, including our sports centre and state-of-the-art equipment such as our High Performance Resistance Training Facility, VICON 3D motion capture system and breath by breath analysis system
+- Become skilled with latest technology via our High Performance Resistance Training Facility, VICON 3D motion capture system and breath-by-breath analysis system

-- Build vital employability skills on work placements with organisations like Derby County FC, Derbyshire Country Cricket Club and Burton Albion FC.
+- Gain vital experience by applying for placements or internships: our students have worked with organisations like Derby County FC, Derbyshire County Cricket Club and Burton Albion FC

-- Strengthen your CV by working towards additional professional qualifications such as National Governing Body coaching awards
+- Take the opportunity to achieve extra professional qualifications such as National Governing Body coaching awards

 UCAS code: C604